 Our Beliefs, Philosophies, and Guiding Principles

-- GC is a purely academic institution.
+- Guidance College is a purely academic institution.
 It is not a political institution.
 Its main goal is to provide its students with the best academic skills they need to contribute positively to the society they live in.
-GC will refrain from endorsing or supporting any political opinion or political ideology but rather limits itself to the academic arena.
+Guidance College will refrain from endorsing or supporting any political opinion or political ideology but rather limits itself to the academic arena.

-- GC is an American institution that promotes the success of the country.
+- Guidance College is an American institution that promotes the success of the country.
 One of its main goals is to provide the American society with professionals who understand the Islamic culture well and who are able to contribute to the success of the country.
-GC aims to graduate scholars who are balanced committed Muslims, knowledgeable scholars, and contributing citizens.
+Guidance College aims to graduate scholars who are balanced committed Muslims, knowledgeable scholars, and contributing citizens.

-- GC fully and strongly respects differences among different religions and cultures and recognizes the cultural and religious differences that permeate our American culture.
-GC teaches its students to appreciate these differences and to go out of their way to show respect to these cultural and religious differences.
-GC promotes cooperation and collaboration with other religious and non-religious institutions to work on common projects that bring the best for our society and our country.
+- Guidance College fully and strongly respects differences among different religions and cultures and recognizes the cultural and religious differences that permeate our American culture.
+Guidance College teaches its students to appreciate these differences and to go out of their way to show respect to these cultural and religious differences.
+Guidance College promotes cooperation and collaboration with other religious and non-religious institutions to work on common projects that bring the best for our society and our country.

-- GC, therefore, believes strongly on the impact of the reality that Muslims live in the United States on any religious verdict.
-GC believes that religious verdicts cannot be separated from the understanding of the reality and the environment in which the verdict is made.
-Hence, we cannot and should not import religious verdicts from other parts of the Muslim world because the circumstances under which these verdicts were developed are different from the circumstances we live here.
+- Guidance College believes that religious verdicts cannot be separated from the understanding of the reality and the environment in which the verdict is made.
+Hence, we cannot and will not import religious verdicts from other parts of the Muslim world because the circumstances under which these verdicts were developed are different from the circumstances we live here.
 Therefore, one of the main duties of the GC is to develop solutions to the issues American Muslims face through research that takes into consideration the Islamic background needed to understand that issue and the impact of the reality and the environment on any such verdicts.

-- GC respects and honors differences in opinions.
+- Guidance College respects and honors differences in opinions.
 Everyone is entitled to express his or her opinion freely without any coercion or intimidation.
 However, no one is entitled to force others to accept his or her opinion.
-GC encourages academic freedom and the right of its faculty and students to express their opinion freely without fear.
-However, only opinions that are formally posted on the college website or its literature shall express the formal position GC adopts regarding a certain matter.
-GC encourages its faculty to examine the philosophies and beliefs expressed above in reaching a conclusion while formulating an opinion.
+Guidance College encourages academic freedom and the right of its faculty and students to express their opinion freely without fear.
+However, only opinions that are formally posted on the Guidance College website or its literature shall express the formal position that Guidance College adopts regarding a certain Guidance College encourages its faculty to examine the philosophies and beliefs expressed above in concluding while formulating an opinion.

-- GC believes in gender equitability and opens its doors to all individuals regardless of their gender, religious background, nationality, or any other similar factors.
-GC will not tolerate any discrimination of any kind overt or covert.
+- Guidance College believes in gender equity and opens its doors to all individuals regardless of their sex, religious background, national origin, or any other similar factors.
+Guidance College will not tolerate any discrimination of any kind overt or covert.